 It provides tools to assess the association between two spatial processes.
 Currently,

-four methodologies are implemented: A modified t-test to perform hypothesis testing
+several methodologies are implemented: A modified t-test to perform hypothesis testing

 about the independence between the processes, a suitable nonparametric correlation